Seroquel for Opiate Withdrawal

 Seroquel is the brand name of a generic drug called quetiapine fumarate.
-Seroquel is a psychotropic prescription drug used for the treatment of schizophrenia and bipolar disorder.
-It is considered an atypical antidepressant, and it is also used for major depressive disorder in some cases.
-One off-label use for Seroquel is to help with insomnia and sleep issues, although the FDA doesn’t approve this.
+Seroquel is a psychotropic prescription drug used to treat schizophrenia and bipolar disorder.
+It is considered an atypical antidepressant and is also used to treat major depressive disorder in some cases.

-Seroquel has common side effects that include drowsiness, constipation, and weight gain.
-Other possible side effects of Seroquel can include low blood pressure, prolonged erection, high blood sugar and seizures.
-In older users with dementia, Seroquel can be dangerous or deadly.
+Seroquel has common side effects that include drowsiness, constipation and weight gain.
+Other possible side effects of Seroquel can include low blood pressure, high blood sugar and abnormal heart rhythm.
+For older individuals with dementia, Seroquel can be dangerous or deadly.
 Seroquel is believed to work by blocking certain receptors, including dopamine and serotonin.
-Overall, Seroquel is thought to have fewer adverse side effects as compared to most other antipsychotics.
+Overall, Seroquel is thought to have less risk of serious adverse side effects as compared to many other antipsychotics.

 Seroquel does have the potential to lead to physical dependence.
 When patients are prescribed this medication, they’re advised to gradually taper down their dosage to avoid acute withdrawal syndrome.
 Seroquel does affect the central nervous system, including the serotonin and dopamine receptor sites, which is why it’s believed to cause withdrawal if someone tries to stop using it suddenly.
-Some antipsychotic withdrawal symptoms can include nausea, tachycardia, headache, anxiety, and uncontrollable crying.
-People tend to wonder if an approved or recommended use of Seroquel is for opiate withdrawal.
+Some antipsychotic withdrawal symptoms can include nausea, tachycardia, headache and anxiety.

-Certain medications can be given to patients, including prescriptions and over-the-counter drugs, during withdrawal.
+Certain medications can be given to patients, including prescription medications and over-the-counter drugs, during withdrawal.
 The objective of most medications used during opiate withdrawal is to increase comfort and alleviate physical and psychological symptoms.
-As an example, buprenorphine is a drug often given to patients during opiate detox.
-Buprenorphine can reduce drug cravings while minimizing physical withdrawal symptoms.
+As an example, buprenorphine/naloxone is a drug often given to patients during opiate detox.
+Buprenorphine/naloxone can reduce drug cravings while minimizing physical withdrawal symptoms.
 So, what about Seroquel for opiate withdrawal?

 While there are possible benefits of using Seroquel for opiate withdrawal, this medication comes with its own set of risks.
 One of the biggest risks of Seroquel for opiate withdrawal is physical dependence.
-It’s possible that someone could go through withdrawal not only from opiates but also Seroquel.
 There are other considerations physicians will keep in mind as they’re creating a detox plan for opiate-dependent patients.
 It’s important not to try and self-medicate through opiate detox because it can be dangerous or deadly.

 If you’re struggling with opiate dependence, we encourage you to call or contact us.
-The Recovery Village offers full treatment programs, beginning with medically-supervised detox, and including different treatment plans and aftercare planning.
-Even if you just have questions, we can help you answer them.
+The Recovery Village offers full treatment programs, beginning with medically-supervised detox.

 Have more questions about Opiate abuse?Read the most frequently asked questions